ctb/titus-blog/src/2015-software-carpentry-affiliate.rst

 biological data, and Dr. Brown currently has funding from the NIH, the USDA, and the Moore Foundation.

-Read more about Software Carpentry `at the Software Carpentry blog <http://software-carpentry.org/blog/index.html>`__.
+Read more about Software Carpentry `at the Software Carpentry blog <http://software-carpentry.org/blog/index.html>`__, and also see `Software Carpentry's announcement of UC Davis' affiliate status <http://software-carpentry.org/blog/2015/02/ucdavis-becomes-swc-affiliate.html>`__.